MRAVLM/coffee-shop-sales-sql-analysis/README.md

 ## 👨‍💻 About the Author

 Hi!
-I'm **[Your Name]**, an aspiring Data Analyst currently building my skills in SQL, Python, and Data Visualization.
+I'm **Amirali Marjani(MRAVLM)**, an aspiring Data Analyst currently building my skills in SQL, Python, and Data Visualization.

 This project represents **10+ hours** of dedicated work and demonstrates my ability to:
 - Write clean, efficient SQL queries